MaKToff/Home_task_1/2nd_semester/Homework_5/README.md

 ______________________________

-### The fifth homework (on March 30):
+### The fifth homework

 (37).
-Translation of binary expressions without variables in postfix notation (in vertical syntax).
-The input file contains an expression in infix notation, the output file contains the expression in postfix notation (10 points).
+Translation of binary expressions without variables to a postfix notation (in vertical syntax).
+The input file contains an expression in infix notation, the output file should contain the expression in postfix notation (10 points).

 (38).
 Stack machine.
-The input file contains the expression in postfix notation (in vertical syntax), the output file contains the value of the expression (10 points).
+The input file contains the expression in postfix notation (in vertical syntax), the output file should contain the value of the expression (10 points).

 ### Time on implementation of project
 * Expected: 3h